davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 **Tournament List**
 A sample CSV file is included with the distribution of this app.
 This has a dropdown list where a CSV file can be selected that contains the draw for a Tournament or a list of games.
 The team names listed in the 'White' and 'Black' columns will appear on the Scoreboard Tab (and not on the 'Display Window' Screen (If the teams don't know who they are, they are in trouble).
+The CSV File dropdown automatically refreshes when clicked.
+New Tournament CSV files copied into the application folder can be selected without restarting the application.
 Expected CSV headers: date,#,White,WScore,Black,BScore,Referees,Penalties,Comments. where # is the Game Number [but this can actually also be 'game', 'game#' or 'game_number'].
 THIS CSV FILE GETS MODIFIED as the games progress as the app stores the scores, what Cap Numbers were penalised (into the 'Penalties' column), and if the 'Record Scorers Cap Number' checkbox is selected, the Cap Numbers' to which goals were attributed (into the 'Comments' column).

 When the 'Between Game Break' timer reached 30 seconds, the penalties and cap numbers of the goal scorers from the previous game are written to the selected CSV file and the penalties remaining on the screens are cleared.

 The 'Starting Game #' will show a list of Game Numbers in the CSV file selected above.
 This could be useful if the app crashes and the games need to be restarted, or if multiple days' games are in the CSV file.
+At the completion of each game, the application automatically advances to the next game number in the selected Tournament CSV file and updates the displayed team names.

 **Game Sequence**